-India Ornelas’ research focuses on racial and ethnic health disparities, social determinants of health, Latino and immigrant populations, theory-based interventions, cancer prevention and control, and community-based participatory research–specifically, how social and cultural factors influence health disparities in racial/ethnic minority and immigrant communities.
-She employs both qualitative and quantitative methods in order to obtain a richer understanding of both the causes and consequences of health disparities, most often in Latino and immigrant communities.
-She has published on these topics in Social Science and Medicine, Journal of Immigrant and Minority Health, and Journal of Family Issues.
-She also has several projects to design and implement interventions to address Latino health disparities.
-She recently completed a study with community partner, CASA Latina, to reduce stress and prevent depression among Latina immigrant women.
-She also has a project to design and implement an intervention to reduce heavy drinking among Latino immigrant men.
+India Ornelas’ research focuses on racial and ethnic health disparities, social determinants of health, Latino and immigrant populations, and health promotion interventions.
+She conducts community-based participatory research– to identify how social and cultural factors influence health disparities in racial/ethnic minority and immigrant communities.
+She employs both qualitative and quantitative methods in order to obtain a richer understanding of both the causes and consequences of health disparities and design interventions.
+She has published on these topics in Social Science and Medicine, Annual Review of Public Health and the Journal of Racial and Ethnic Health Disparities.
+She is currently working with community partners, Casa Latina and El Centro de la Raza, to test an intervention to reduce stress and prevent depression among Latina immigrant women.